accert-dev/ACCERT/docs/source/reference/table/Heatpipetables.rst

 .. csv-table:: [Heatpipe Cost Element Table]
    :header-rows: 1
-   :file: ../../../../tutorial/ref_tables/heatpipe_cost_element.csv
+   :file: ../../../../tutorial/accert/ref_tables/heatpipe_cost_element.csv
    :widths: auto
    :class: normal-table

 Heatpipe Variable Table
 --------------------------
 This table contains the variable information for the Heat pipe microreactor model.
 All variables are needed to calculate the cost of the cost element or a super variable.
-Some variables are connected to the algorithm table through the `var_alg` column, which links each variable to a specific algorithm.
-The table is also connected to itself through the `v_linked` and `var_needed` column, which links each variable to a superior variable and the variables needed to calculate it.
+Some variables are connected to the algorithm table through the ``var_alg`` column, which links each variable to a specific algorithm.
+The table is also connected to itself through the ``v_linked`` and ``var_needed`` column, which links each variable to a superior variable and the variables needed to calculate it.

 The table includes the following columns: